 Crowe is in her third season of patrolling, while Johnson is on her second day.
 Both are volunteers with Lights Out Baltimore, a nonprofit project of the Baltimore Bird Club, a local chapter of the Maryland Ornithological Society.

 I’ve joined the two on their 5-mile, 5-7 a.m. vigil through Charm City.
 It’s early in the spring migration season, so Crowe doesn’t expect to find too many injured birds.
-However, that’s a relative statement.
-Lights Out Baltimore finds about 450 injured or dead birds each year in Baltimore.
+However over the course of the year Lights Out Baltimore finds about 450 injured or dead birds in Baltimore City.
 The American Bird Conservancy estimates that up to one billion birds die each year in the United States from window strikes.